Best Floral Waters For Sensitive Skin

-I usually use a pressed mineral powder from Jane Iredale to hide the rosacea on my cheeks or use RMS UnCover foundation (less drying then powder).
+I usually use a pressed mineral powder from Jane Iredale to even out skintone or use RMS UnCover foundation (less drying than powder).
 A great way to “set” powder is to spritz floral water once you’re done applying your makeup.
 This will also make the powder look less “powdery” and add a glow to your skin.

 THROUGHOUT THE DAY